Muthuinc/EKS-deployment/README.md

 ### Overview

-This project automates the deployment of sample web application **Myweb-app** to the AWS EKS cluster> It also demonstrates the build and push steps in docker and deployment in K8 cluster hoster on AWS.
+This project automates the deployment of sample web application **Myweb-app** to the AWS EKS cluster> It also demonstrates the build and push steps in docker and deployment in K8 cluster hosted on AWS.

 ### Pre-requisities